American Institute of Aeronautics and Astronautics

 Baja Kansas Competition – Hosted by Pittsburg State University

 In each of the competitions, students competed with over a hundred teams from around the world.
 In 2008, two SAE team members presented their work on “Finite Element Analysis of Baja Vehicle Frames” in the ASEE-SE conference in Memphis, TN and won 1st place in Undergraduate Research.
 In 2009, two SAE members presented their work on “Experimental and Finite Element Simulations of Engine Covers” in the ASEE-SE conference in Atlanta, GA and won the 3rd place award in Undergraduate Research.
 Past SAE chapter president, Kyle Ramey, won the prestigious SAE Student Leadership Development in 2007.

 Chapter President: Tommy Harper

 Secretary: Brett Quigley

 The UK-Paducah Society of Women Engineers (SWE) student section was chartered in August of 2001.
-The section provides a support structure for women in the engineering program, and receives unprecedented support from engineering professional women in the area.
-One of our top priorities is outreach aimed at making K-12 female students more aware of engineering as a career choice.
-We recently developed an aggressive outreach program that involves visiting local schools to talk about engineering and providing the students with hands-on demonstrations of engineering phenomena.
+The section provides a support structure for women in the engineering program and receives unprecedented support from engineering professional women in the area.
+One of SWE's top priorities is outreach aimed at making K-12 female students more aware of engineering as a career choice.
+SWE recently developed an aggressive outreach program that involves visiting local schools to talk about engineering and providing the students with hands-on demonstrations of engineering phenomena.
 The section also sponsors events during the annual UK-Paducah Engineering Day in the Spring.